tomwhartung/always_learning_computer_graphics/mdn/notes/2-grojaesque-proof_of_concept.md

 # 0. Overview:

-- [ ] 1.
+- [x] 1.
 Start with Vite, Reactjs, MDB, TypeScript, and ESLint
+- [x] 2.
+Copy in code from the `mdbootstrap/projects/7c-lsup-array_of_numbers/` project in the `always_learning_javascript` repo
-- [ ] 2.
-Copy in code from Project 1 in `mdn/projects/1-drawing_graphics/`
+- [!]
+3. Copy in code from Project 1 in `mdn/projects/1-drawing_graphics/`
+  - Could not get this to work!
+Rats!!
-- [ ] 3.
+- [ ] 4.
 Update code so that the image reflects the values of the four sliders

 # 1. Start with Vite, Reactjs, MDB, TypeScript, and ESLint